-Step Details Information 12.
-Provides codes for the new blood component.
-Code will be unique.
-ISBT 128/ABC Codabar will be supported.
-Illiomation 13.
-Provides a component label and updates the UKBTS Component Portfolio.
-Label will be unique.
+updates the UKBTS Component Portfolio.
 Completed Component Code Request form returned to the SACBC and requestor.
-Label text will describe the key attributes of the component.
-Blood Establishment • 14.
+Blood Establishment 14.
 Begin production of the new blood component.
 Base procedures on those used during validation studies.
 Complete installation and process validation (Phase 1, Table 8.1d).
 Demonstrates without redoing the above validation that the blood component produced is equivalent to that defined in the UK guidelines.
 15. Produce the blood component routinely.
 Confirm procedures.
 Continue to monitor production to the Red Book specification (Phase 2, Table 8.1d or routine quality monitoring).